jointheleague/tic-tac-toe-ml/README.md

 ## Developing Your Own Custom AI
-To develop your own custom AI for the TTTML framework, you will need to complete three steps :
+To develop your own custom AI for the TTTML framework, you will need to complete four steps :
 <ul>
 <li> Define a Base Implementation
 <li> Create an Implementation of the AI Interface
 <li> Write your own Simulation Controller
+<li> Package your code for deployment
 </ul>